All Products

 ) AS t2 ON t1.user_group = t2.user_group;

-Scenario 5: Accelerate queries on an external table
+Scenario 5: Accelerate queries with an internal cache table (for external tables)

 CREATE TABLE `tag_tbl_1_cstore` (